yunchang-z/ecephys_spike_sorting/README.md

 The python version and MATLAB version need to be compatible.
 To be compatible with python 3.9, the MATLAB version must be 2021b or later.

-Install MATLAB 2021b. side by side installations of MATLAB are fine, so there is no need to delete earlier versions.
+Install MATLAB 2021b.
+Side by side installations of MATLAB are fine, so there is no need to delete earlier versions.

 Open MATLAB 2021b, and enter the command gpuDevice().
 You make get a message that there are no GPU devices with compatible drivers.
 Later versions of MATLAB also require more recent drivers for the GPU card.
 MATLAB 2021b requires version 10.1 or later of the Nvidia drivers.